Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 Picked and used fresh, these foraged autumn fruits and herbs are what infuse the rum with potent immune-boosting properties – like an uber-tincture.
 But let me reassure you that it doesn’t taste like a regular tincture – once it’s ready, it’s beautiful.
 It tastes of autumn – of harvest.

-This immune-boosting elixr is packed full of vitamins, minerals, phytonutrients, and anti-oxidants that can help you avoid cold and flu and can help to relieve symptoms and fight off the illness if you do contract a cold or flu.
-The ingredients I’ve included in this recipe are all available as tinctures and syrups individually, but here, you get all their benefits in a single, tasty elixr.
+This immune-boosting elixir is packed full of vitamins, minerals, phytonutrients, and anti-oxidants that can help you avoid cold and flu and can help to relieve symptoms and fight off the illness if you do contract a cold or flu.
+The ingredients I've included in this recipe are all available as tinctures and syrups individually, but here, you get all their benefits in a single, tasty elixir.

 - 2 sticks of cinnamon